History of Reba McEntire in Timeline

 February 1990: Birth of son Shelby Steven McEntire Blackstock

-In February 1990, Reba McEntire gave birth to a son, Shelby Steven McEntire Blackstock, with her husband Narvel Blackstock.
+In February 1990, Reba McEntire gave birth to a son, Shelby Steven McEntire Blackstock, from her marriage to Narvel Blackstock.

-In 1990, Reba McEntire released "Rumor Has It", a pop-oriented album that reached the top 40 of the Billboard 200 and became her highest-selling album.
+In 1990, Reba McEntire released the pop-oriented album 'Rumor Has It', which reached the top 40 of the Billboard 200 albums chart and became her highest-selling album.

-In October 1991, Reba McEntire released her sixteenth album, "For My Broken Heart", dedicated to the deceased members of her road band.
-It contained songs of sorrow and lost love.
+In October 1991, Reba McEntire released 'For My Broken Heart', dedicating it to the deceased members of her road band.
+The album peaked at number three on the Billboard Top Country Albums chart.

 1991: Loss of Band Members and Release of For My Broken Heart

 In 1991, Reba McEntire experienced the tragic loss of eight of her band members in a plane crash in San Diego, California.
-This experience deeply affected her and led to the creation of her critically acclaimed and highest-selling album to date, For My Broken Heart.
+This experience led to the creation of her critically acclaimed and highest-selling album to date, For My Broken Heart.

 In 1991, Reba McEntire first met Rex Linn on the set of "The Gambler Returns: The Luck of the Draw".